-This command is used to purge the selected phonebook <storage> manually, i.e. all entries previously stored in the selected phonebook storage will be deleted.
+AT^SPBD can be used to purge the selected phonebook <storage> manually, i.e. all entries stored in the selected phonebook storage will be deleted.
 CAUTION!
 The operation cannot be stopped nor reversed!

-Automatic purging of phonebooks is performed when the SIM card is removed and replaced by a different SIM card.
-This affects the ME-based part of the "LD" storage, and storages "MC" and "RC".
+The AT^SPBD test command returns the list of phonebooks which can be deleted with AT^SPBD.
+An automatic purge of the phonebooks is performed when the SIM card is removed and replaced with a different SIM card.
+This affects the ME based part of the "LD" storage, and storages "MC" and "RC".
 Storage "ME" is not affected.